s-20/unnamed/CCSummary.md

 1. **Character Concept and Origin**: Come up with and discuss your character concept during [Session Zero](SessionZero.md).
 Determine your character's [Origin](Origin.md) now.
 2. **Aspects**: Take Five [Aspects](Aspects.md) that help define your character in a broad sense.
 You can take the same Aspect more than once, but you must have at least two different Aspects.
-3. **Traits**: Select 10 [Traits](Traits.md) that reflect your characters individual strengths; you can select the same Trait more than once, but cannot select the same Trait more than 4 times.
+3. **Traits**: Select 10 [Traits](Traits.md) that reflect your characters individual strengths; you can increase a Trait's [Stack](Stack.md) up to 5.
-4. **Skills**: Select 10 [Skills](Skills.md); You can select the same skill more than once to increase its [stack](Stack.md) up to 4, or to add a Focus.
+4. **Talents and Skills**: Select 2 Talents and spend 15 [Skill](Skills.md) Points to buy stacks in Skills and Foci.
-5. **Connections**: Establish at least five and up to 10 [Connections](Connections.md); if you can share a connection with or have a connection to another player's character, so much the better.
-Connections cannot start with a [Stack](Stack.md) above 4.
+5. **Connections**: Establish at least 3 different Connections using 10 Connection Points; if you can share a connection with or have a connection to another player's character, so much the better.
+Connections cannot start with a [Stack](Stack.md) above 5.
 6. **Special Abilities**: If your campaign has them, you should discuss your [Special Ability](SpecialAbilities.md) with the GM and the other players.
 Each Special Ability is defined individually, so work together to make something everyone will enjoy having in the game.
 7. **Details**: Select several [Details](Details.md) to round out your character.
 You should take at least 3.
 Details do not stack.
 8. **Complications**: Optionally, you may add [Complications](Complications.md) to the character.
 Although not required, these provide opportunities to gain [Perks](Perks.md), [Drama Dice](DramaDice.md), and bonus [Adjustment Points](AdjustmentPoints.md).